ashishtele/ashishtele.github.io/_posts/2023-11-12-NER_Prompt.md

 1. A few diverse examples help LLM to learn the attribute sequence.
 2. The more examples (shots), the better.
+3. Diversity in examples plays an important role.

 Stay tuned for more in-depth articles in collaboration with [Vikrant Singh](https://www.linkedin.com/in/vkrntkmrsngh/).
 You can also visit his [medium articles](https://medium.com/@vkrntkmrsngh)